-In compliance with California State Law, notice is hereby given that the Wyandotte Creek Subbasin Groundwater Sustainability Agency (Wyandotte Creek GSA) will hold a Public Hearing on: July 27, 2023 at the Oroville City Council Chambers, 1735 Montgomery Street, Oroville, CA 95965 at 2:00 p.m. to consider the adoption of a new fee for the Fiscal Year 2023-2024 and the subsequent four fiscal years.
-The fee is for implementation of the Wyandotte Creek GSA Groundwater Sustainability Plan (GSP) required by the State of California pursuant to the 2014 Sustainable Groundwater Management Act (SGMA).
+In compliance with California State Law, notice is hereby given that the Wyandotte Creek Subbasin Groundwater Sustainability Agency (Wyandotte Creek GSA) will hold a public hearing on: July 27, 2023 at the Oroville City Council Chambers, 1735 Montgomery Street, Oroville, CA 95965 at 2:00 p.m. to consider the adoption of a new annual per acre fee starting in Fiscal Year 2023-24 for implementation of the Wyandotte Creek GSA Groundwater Sustainability Plan (GSP) required by the State of California pursuant to the 2014 Sustainable Groundwater Management Act (SGMA).